binkley/homebrewery-files/witch.md

 - **Comprehend Languages** <br>
   You understand the meaning of spoken and written words, though your replies may be more creative than correct.
-  A Witch doesn't just recognize the words &mdash; she knows what that person meant.
+  A Witch doesn't just recognize the words&mdash;she knows what that person meant.

 - **Create Food and Water** <br>
   Conjure simple but nourishing meals and clean water, and sometimes stronger beverages.